Victorian Railways S type carriage: BS, VFS, VFX and VFR

 In 1990, cars 214 to 217 were moved back to broad gauge as BS214 to BS217, joined by SS285 and SS286 converted to BS218 and BS219.

 Overall, cars BS201 to 207 and BS209 to 212 were originally AS cars, while BS208 and BS213 to 219 were originally BS cars (and of those, 214 to 219 had all operated on standard gauge).

-Under the New Deal the BS cars were used in most long-distance loco-hauled sets, with one or two mixed in with BRS, BZ, BCZ, AZ, and ACZ cars to give three, four, or five carriage sets.
+Under the New Deal, the BS cars were used in most long-distance loco-hauled sets, with one or two mixed in with BRS, BZ, BCZ, AZ, and ACZ cars to give three, four, or five carriage sets.
 From 1993 many of those regional sets were rendered obsolete, as the Sprinter railcars entered service.
 BS203, 205, and 207 were initially leased to West Coast Railway, and in April 1995 they were sold to WCR following that railway being allowed to run its own trains.
 By October 1995 they had been joined by BS201, BS208, BS210, and BS212.

 The original plan for V/Line circa 1993 was to hold the leased BS cars for West Coast and a handful for themselves, and to sell off the remaining cars.
 Cars BS213 and BS214, (ex 2BS and 11BS) were sold to Steamrail Victoria and the Seymour Railway Heritage Centre respectively, and both restored to their original liveries and identities.

 When V/Line Passenger was incorporated, their stock register included BS212 and BS215 to 219, though BS212 was quickly sold to West Coast Railway following a derailment at Werribee in 1995.
 The remaining cars were stored pending a future decision.
 After some of the Sprinter railcars were damaged in collisions in the early 1990s (one of them, 7019, was scrapped), the five remaining BS cars were pressed back into service.
 They were initially mixed in with the remaining Z sets until 2006, then later formed their own set initially with ACN21 (ex set N7) forming set SN7 in 2007, and later with BCZ257 in set Z57/SZ7, when a patronage spike demanded the extra cars be retained.
 These cars were stored again from 2010, and in 2017 they were sold with three going to the Seymour Railway Heritage Centre, one to 707 Operations, and the fifth used as a spare parts supply for both organisations.

 West Coast Railway ceased operations in 2004, and their fleet was dispersed.
 Their only pure BS car, BS208 (ex 8BS) was sold to Queensland Rail (since rebranded Aurizon) and converted to crew car QBCY8R.
 BRS224 (ex 7BS) was restored to that identity and sold to 707 Operations, and now runs in a livery scheme with the name Williamstown applied to the side.
-707 Operations also acquired BS212, but have retained its West Coast Railway livery.
+707 Operations also acquired BS212, and retained its West Coast Railway livery until 2021.
 BRS225 (ex 4BS) was sold to Pacific National, and now operates as a crew car.